hbc/NGS_Data_Analysis_Course/lessons/05_permissions_and_path.md

 ## **Environment Variables**

 Environment variables are, in short, variables that describe the environment in which programs run in.
+Two commonly encountered variables are HOME and PATH.

-· HOME defines the home directory for a user.
+* HOME defines the home directory for a user.
-· PATH defines a list of directories to search through when looking for a command to execute.
+* PATH defines a list of directories to search through when looking for a command to execute.

 In the context of the shell the Environment variables are usually all upper case.